 How and Why to Lose Weight for Sleep Apnea

 I mean, of course losing weight is good for you.
 There’s practically no drawbacks other than maybe not being able to be a mall santa come Christmas time.
 Did you know that losing weight could completely alleviate your sleep apnea symptoms?
-This usually works for people with mild to medium cases of sleep apnea, but no matter how bad your OSA is, it will always help your symptoms.
+Due to the increased rates of Obesity, Sleep Apnea is being diagnosed at a faster rate than ever before.
+Losing weight usually helps sleep apnea for people with mild to medium cases, but no matter how bad your OSA is, it will always help your symptoms.
 There’s a reason the stereotype for obstructive sleep apnea is overweight middle-aged men, the extra tissue from their fat blocks the airways during the night.
-So when they lose some weight sometimes it can clear that blockage.
+So when they lose some weight sometimes it can reduce those obstructions.
+Plus, who doesn’t want to look good in a swimming suit?

 But that requires movement…